josefd8/gingerspec/README.md

 ## Using GingerSpec

-We **strongly** suggest to make use of the special archetype for GingerSpec based projects: [gingerspec-starter](https://github.com/PrivaliaTech/gingerspec-starter).
+We **strongly** suggest to make use of the special archetype for GingerSpec based projects: [gingerspec-starter](https://github.com/josefd8/gingerspec-starter).
 Just run the following command in your terminal (replace the values for groupId, version and artifactId as needed):

 ```
 mvn archetype:generate \
-  -DarchetypeGroupId=com.github.privaliatech \
+  -DarchetypeGroupId=com.github.josefd8 \
   -DarchetypeArtifactId=gingerspec-starter \
-  -DgroupId=eu.vptech \
+  -DgroupId=com.mydomain \
   -Dversion=1.0-SNAPSHOT \
   -DartifactId=myproject
 ```